itzdrixzz/trakcal/README.md

 # Trakcal

+# Warning Trakcal is in extremely early development and is not yet a functional app.

 ## Description

 **Trakcal** is a fitness and calorie tracking mobile app that I am creating to help myself lose weight.
 I started Trakcal after trying multiple different calorie tracking apps that all worked—until the time came to pay for the subscription.
 I didn’t have the money to pay, so I just stopped working out.